-Southern Shield is a collaborative safety forum that consists of Network Rail Infrastructure Projects Southern Region and its principal contractors
+Southern Shield is a collaborative safety forum that consists of Network Rail Infrastructure Projects Southern Region and its principal contractors.

-The aim of Southern Shield is to:
+Southern Shield aims to:

 Prevent accidents or incidents

 Support and enhance the safety rules that are in place

 Lay down the minimum safety requirements in the southern region so that safety is never sacrificed for commercial advantage

 The Southern Shield Safety Group, part of Network Rail, took measures to improve safety standards by implementing the Workforce Protection System, in which redeployable, remotely accessible CCTV was identified as a key health and safety tool.

 Network Rail was keen to establish a central monitoring position within the new route control centre at the Cotton Exchange in London, allowing contractors working on infrastructure projects on behalf of Network Rail to monitor the systems via their own viewing platforms.

 As a major infrastructure partner of Network Rail, Osborne Rail offered their full support to the Southern Shield Safety and resolved to use CCTV monitoring as part of their health and safety procedures on all future projects undertaken on behalf of Network Rail.

 The ambition of Southern Shield is Everyone Home Safe Every Day.